Continuous integration for Android projects

 Making a release build and storing the artifacts

-For this project, we need to store the application we are building.
-To complete this part of the process, we use the release-build
+For this project, you need to store the application you are building.
+To complete this part of the process, you’ll use the release-build

 job, which has two parts of note.
 A run